tymbaca/srpc/README.md

-# SRPC - Stupid RPC
+# sRPC - Stupid RPC

 Package srpc provides simple and composable RPC implementation, similar to standard `net/rpc` but with `context.Context` support and type-safe client/server